NelsonBurton/nycsubwaysystem/README.md

 Subway System
 ============

 Ruby project for mapping the NYC subway network and calculating transit times.
+To calculate an optimum route, the take train method uses a Dijkstra shortest path algorithm using a min-priority queue implemented by a Fibonacci heap.

 Requirements